sruffner/XSort/xsort/assets/units_table.md

 Note that **XSort** "remembers" which columns are hidden, storing the column state in the user's settings -- so the same columns will be hidden the next time you run the program.

-To sort the table on any column, simply click on that column's header.
+To sort the table on any column (except the **Similiarity** column), simply click on that column's header.
 Click again to sort in reverse order.
 The identity of the sort column is not persisted in user settings; **XSort** always sorts on the **UID** column initially.

-### The current display list
+### The current display focus list

-The _display list_ is the subset of units currently selected in the neural units table.
-Up to 3 units may be selected for display at any one time for comparison purposes, and a highlight color is assigned to each: blue for the first selection, red for the second, and yellow for the third.
-The same color is used to render the spike templates, correlograms, and other statistics for each unit across the various views.
+The _display focus list_ is the subset of units currently selected for visualization in **XSort**.
+Up to 3 units may be chosen for display at any one time for comparison purposes, and a highlight color is assigned to each: blue for the first unit in the list -- the **_primary focus unit_** --, red for the **_secondary focus unit_**, and yellow for the **_tertiary focus unit_**.
+The same color is used to render the spike templates, correlograms, and other statistics for that unit across the various views.

-When **XSort** initially loads the content of the current working directory, no units are selected, so most of the views contain nothing of interest.
-To select a unit, simply click anywhere on the corresponding row in the table; the previous selection, if any, is cleared.
-To select multiple units (up to 3) for display, hold down the `Control` key (the `Command` key in MacOS) down while clicking on the relevant rows.
-You can also use the `Up/Down` arrow keys to change the identity of the primary unit without using the mouse.
+When **XSort** initially loads the content of the current working directory, there are no units in the focus list, so most of the views contain nothing of interest.
+To select the primary focus unit, simply (left-)click anywhere on the corresponding row in the table; the previous selection, if any, is cleared.
+To select the second and third focus unit, hold down the `Ctrl` key (the `Command` key in MacOS) down while clicking on the relevant rows.
+You can also use the `Up/Down` arrow keys to change the identity of the primary focus unit without using the mouse, or use `Ctrl-Up/Down` to change the identity of the secondary focus unit without changing the primary unit.

 You will notice that the views are updated -- sometimes after a noticeable delay -- to display the relevant metrics or statistics for the selected unit(s).
 Some statistics, once computed, are cached in memory and render quickly -- such as the correlograms and spike templates.
-The principal component analyis, however, must be redone each time the display list changes.
+The principal component analyis, however, must be redone each time the display focus list changes.

 Whenever any statistics need to be computed, those calculations happen in the background and the views are updated as the background task delivers its results.
-If a background task is still running and you change the display list again or actually edit the units table, that task is cancelled and a modal dialog blocks user input until that task stops, typically in a few seconds or less.
+If a background task is still running and you change the focus list again or actually edit the units table, that task is cancelled and a modal dialog blocks user input until that task stops, typically in a few seconds or less.  (**Hint**: The PCA computations are slow.
+If you don't need PCA, hide that view and **XSort** will not run a background task to perform the analysis.)

 While a recording session may include hundreds of analog channels, the **Templates** view only displays unit spike templates on a maximum of 16 channels, and the **Channels** view only displays a maximum of 16 individual analog channel traces.
-The first selection in the display list, the **_primary unit_**, determines the range of channels
-selected: the 16 channels in the neighborhood of the unit's primary channel.
+The primary focus unit determines the range of channels selected: the 16 channels in the neighborhood of that unit's primary channel.

+### Highlighting units most similar to the current primary focus unit

+The **Similarity** column in the units table indicates how similar each unit is to the current primary focus unit.
+The most similar units may not be directly adjacent to the primary unit.
+However, if you check the **"Highlight up to 5 most similar units..."** box below the table, then **XSort** will list the 5 most similar units immediately below the primary unit **regardless the sort order** and are highlight them with a light blue background.
+The state of the checkbox is a user preference saved at application exit and restored at startup.